Sustainable Coaching Cultures

 If you have no experience or knowledge of the impact of culture cultures, you might be mistaken in thinking that the desire for coaching cultures is not about performance but some ‘fluffy’ employee attraction/retention tactic.

-In Peter Hawkins book — Creating Coaching Cultures — the author uses a numbers case studies who have successfully made the coaching culture shift and documented the results.
+In Peter Hawkins book — Creating Coaching Cultures — the author uses a number of case studies of organisations that have successfully made the coaching culture shift and documented the results.

 Ernst & Young are quoted: ‘If we improve how we attract, develop and motivate our people, we will drive efficiency, quality and client service’.